In May, Team Bond took part in the BioDot Lateral Flow Workshop 2019 in Amsterdam, one of the highlights of the lateral flow calendar.

 “Why do you need connectivity?
 Plugging a test or a device into a laptop might have been the way five years ago, but now consumers are increasingly demanding wireless technology.
 Consumer demand means the industry has to deliver.
 Every test we deal with has an algorithm involved, or machine learning, or AI.
 If you are doing that, you need to put it somewhere – either in the app or the cloud.
 But if you are to implement and utilise machine learning, you need connectivity.
 It’s unavoidable - the industry is demanding it.
 I think we will look back in five years’ time and wonder how we ever managed by writing things down and plugging things in.”

-He also outlined Bond’s expertise in issues of compliance and regulation.
+Phil talked about Bond’s expertise in issues of compliance and regulation for software providers in the sector.

 “You can write an App or a dashboard, but the second you apply for a CE mark or go through any kind of regulatory process, if it hasn’t been written properly or isn’t documented they’ll just make you write it again from scratch.
 We’ve had companies come to us who’ve spent tens of thousands on an App and cloud platform but as soon as they go to commercialise it, the FDA or the MHRA say their software’s not compliant.
 We sit in the field of software as a medical device (SaMD), we’re experts in this.”